Interview

 She is a former Guest Professor at the Korea National University of the Arts.
 In the Netherlands, she was a participant in De Appel's Curatorial Programme and co-producer of KomBIJ1 TV leading up to the Dutch Parliament elections in 2021.
 In Hong Kong, she was formerly Associate Curator of Public Programmes at Tai Kwun Contemporary and Director/Curator at Videotage from 2017–2018.
 She co-founded Atelier Céladon in Montreal, speaking with diasporic peoples.
 Otherwise, she has worked as a researcher and community journalist.
 Hera was a finalist of Miss Chinese Montreal 2016 and began her international search for ‘Miss Ruthless’ the year after.

-Hera Chan is currently our Adjunct Curator, Asia Pacific, at Tate Modern.
+Hera Chan is currently Adjunct Curator, Asia Pacific, supported by Asymmetry, at Tate Modern.